 What are your assumptions?

 Again due to the complexity of global mobility, year-end tax planners are wise to question the assumptions they make related to reporting.

 - Spending and budget caps: Many companies have defined spending caps in their relocation budgets.
 However, if a company has 100 transferees and seven different departments charged with reporting on them, spending caps can get overlooked, leading to difficult year-end meetings with HR.

-For example, an employee transferred to Germany may be having German taxes withheld by that division’s payroll provider, while nothing is done to address US taxes.
-Reporting requirements will vary depending on the countries touched during the assignment or relocation, so it is critical to ensure a compliant process is in place through a tax provider with knowledge of the specific laws in those locations.
+For example, an employee transferred to Germany may be having German taxes withheld by that division’s payroll provider while nothing is done to address US taxes.
+Reporting requirements will vary depending on the countries touched during the assignment or relocation, so it is critical to ensure a compliant process through a tax provider with knowledge of the specific laws in those locations.

 - Terminations: If an employee left and his contract obligated him to repay relocation expenses, did he do that—and was the transaction captured so that reporting numbers match?
-It is important for all parties involved, such as the company’s AP and payroll teams and the relocation management company, to be made aware of any situation where a repayment was made.
+It is vital for all parties involved, such as the company’s AP and payroll teams and the relocation management company, to be made aware of any situation where repayment was made.

 In many ways, it’s not the minutiae of calculations that cause problems in the year-end tax-planning crunch—it’s the failure to step back and look at the larger picture.
-Tax planners can save themselves time and headaches by remembering to ask themselves two basic questions: Who are our stakeholders?
+Tax planners can save themselves time and headaches by remembering to ask themselves two fundamental questions: Who are our stakeholders?
 What are our assumptions?

 About the authors: Brian Vitello, CPA, is the COO of Ineo Financial Solutions, a strategic partner for companies seeking comprehensive, professional, and seamless back-office financial services for their mobility programs.
 Kevin Clark, CPA, CRP, is Director, Financial Solutions at Ineo.